Building Blocks of Modern Performance Management

 That’s why we’ve collected all the pieces of modern performance management and laid them out below.

 Creating the right strategy is about bringing together these elements in a way that will best serve your employees and your organization.

 The core of performance management lies in employee appraisals.
 These could be called check-ins or calibrations or something else entirely, but despite the backlash most all organizations still use structured meetings and review forms as part of their process.

-Open-ended questions have no predetermined answers, which can be great for performance reviews; and in the meantime, closed-ended questions (yes/no, strongly agree/strongly disagree) can collect actionable data.
+Open-ended questions have no predetermined answers, which can be great for performance reviews.
+In the meantime, closed-ended questions (yes/no, strongly agree/strongly disagree) can collect actionable data.

-However, reviews can be done at any increment of time -- from quarterly to semiannually, and even project-based.
+However, reviews can be done at any increment of time—quarterly, semiannually, and even project-based.
 Whether you choose to conduct them every three, six, or twelve months, a variety of surveys have shown that the majority of employees prefer more frequent conversations with managers.

 Personal goals are the goals set forth by each individual employee.
 These goals are 100% about the employee, and are usually great for engaging employees with their work and determining where an employee shines in an organization.

 Corporate goals have more to do with the success of the organization, and therefore the success of individual employees.
 These goals seek to align each team member’s individual goals with the overall goals of the company, bringing about a sense of unity between company and team priorities.

 In traditional performance management methods, companies communicated top-down goals that were paired with annual performance reviews.
 Originating from senior management, these goals are identified and communicated to team members, cascading from the top of the company to lower-level employees.

 Collaborative goals (or bottom-up goals) are created by team members that understand the company’s strategy for achieving goals, as well as the individual role they play in the company.
 A manager will compile a set of company goals based on each team member’s individual goals, ensuring that each employee is a key player in executing the company’s strategy and objectives.